sheriffhoodie/bandom/README.md

 ![search gif](app/assets/images/bandom-search.gif)

-- Users can search for an artist or album with results that display and update in real-time based on pattern matching.
-For a more intuitive UX, search results for artists have their pictures in a circular frame while the artworks for album search results have square framing.
+- Users can search for a track, artist or album with results that display and update in real-time based on three separate client-side pattern-matching functions that simply return results from data already in the state, thus saving on slow and costly database calls.
+For a more intuitive UX, search results for artists have their pictures in a circular frame, artworks for album search results have square framing, and track search results have a blue music note icon beside them.

 ### 4. User Authentication